iamprem/summarizer/README.md

 ## Evaluation

-* Since the evaluation of the text summary involves comparing many human written summaries with the machine generated summary by checking n-grams similarity, i've not evaluated these two methods.
+* Since the evaluation of the text summary involves comparing many human written summaries with the machine generated summary by checking unigram co-occurrences, i've not evaluated these two methods.
 * Also the commonly used tool for evaluating summary '[ROUGE](http://www.berouge.com/)' was written in Perl script and limited time didn't allow me to explore the usage of the tool for this task.